Curriculum Vitaes

 123-

-BMJ open 14(6) e084159 2024年6月23日INTRODUCTION: Although the prognosis of Langerhans cell histiocytosis (LCH) is excellent, the high recurrence rate and permanent consequences, such as central diabetes insipidus and LCH-associated neurodegenerative diseases, remain to be resolved.
+BMJ open, 14(6) e084159, Jun 23, 2024INTRODUCTION: Although the prognosis of Langerhans cell histiocytosis (LCH) is excellent, the high recurrence rate and permanent consequences, such as central diabetes insipidus and LCH-associated neurodegenerative diseases, remain to be resolved.
 Based on previous reports that patients with high-risk multisystem LCH show elevated levels of inflammatory molecules, we hypothesised that dexamethasone would more effectively suppress LCH-associated inflammation, especially in the central nervous system (CNS).
 We further hypothesised that intrathecal chemotherapy would effectively reduce CNS complications.
 We administer zoledronate to patients with multifocal bone LCH based on an efficacy report from a small case series.
 METHODS AND ANALYSIS: This phase II study (labelled the LCH-19-MSMFB study) is designed to evaluate the significance of introducing dexamethasone and intrathecal chemotherapy for multisystem disease and zoledronate for multifocal bone disease in previously untreated, newly diagnosed children, adolescents (under 20 years) and adults under 40 years.
 The primary endpoint is the 3-year event-free survival rate by risk group of under 20 years and the 3-year event-free survival rate of 20 years and over.
 ETHICS AND DISSEMINATION: This study was approved by the Central Review Board of the National Hospital Organisation Nagoya Medical Centre (Nagoya, Japan) on 21 January 2022 and was registered in the Japan Registry of Clinical Trials (https://jrct.niph.go.jp/en-latest-detail/jRCTs041210027).
 Written informed consent will be obtained from all patients and/or their guardians.
 TRIAL REGISTRATION NUMBER: jRCTs041210027.

 -

-[Rinsho ketsueki] The Japanese journal of clinical hematology 65(9) 1216-1226 2024年About 100 cases of Langerhans cell histiocytosis (LCH) occur annually in Japan.
+[Rinsho ketsueki] The Japanese journal of clinical hematology, 65(9) 1216-1226, 2024About 100 cases of Langerhans cell histiocytosis (LCH) occur annually in Japan.
 It predominantly occurs in infants, presenting as multisystem disease or multifocal bone involvement.
 However, LCH can also occur in adults aged 20 to 40.
 Single-system skin involvement is rare, with most cases presenting with multisystem disease, including bone lesions, which respond to chemotherapy.
 In adults, lung lesions that improve with smoking cessation are well-known, although multisystem disease is more common and requires aggressive therapeutic intervention similar to that in children.
 In some infant cases, progression of liver, spleen, and bone marrow lesions can be difficult to control and can become severe.
 However, targeted molecular therapies are now available as a lifesaving option.
 More than 30% of cases of multisystem LCH recur at least once, often leading to long-term complications.
 In particular, the emergence of central diabetes insipidus, anterior pituitary dysfunction, and central nervous system neurodegenerative disorders several years after the diagnosis of LCH is a unique feature not observed in other diseases.
 New therapeutic strategies are needed to counter these problems.

 -

-International journal of hematology 118(1) 107-118 2023年7月Chemotherapy with cytarabine, vincristine (VCR), and prednisolone has achieved low mortality rates in pediatric patients with Langerhans cell histiocytosis (LCH).
+International journal of hematology, 118(1) 107-118, Jul, 2023Chemotherapy with cytarabine, vincristine (VCR), and prednisolone has achieved low mortality rates in pediatric patients with Langerhans cell histiocytosis (LCH).
 However, relapse rates remain high, making event-free survival (EFS) rates unsatisfactory.
 A nationwide clinical trial, LCH-12, tested a modified protocol in which the early maintenance phase was intensified with increasing dosages of VCR.
 Patients newly diagnosed with multifocal bone (MFB) or multisystem (MS) LCH and aged < 20 years at diagnosis were enrolled between June 2012 and November 2017.
 Of the 150 eligible patients, 43 with MFB were treated for 30 weeks and 107 with MS LCH were treated for 54 weeks.
 One patient with MS LCH died of sepsis during the induction phase.
 The 3-year EFS rates among patients with MFB LCH, risk organ (RO)-negative MS LCH, and RO-positive MS LCH were 66.7% (95% confidential interval [CI], 56.5-77.0%), 66.1% (95% CI 52.9-76.4%), and 51.1% (95% CI 35.8-64.5%), respectively, similar to previously observed rates.
 EFS rates were significantly lower in patients with disease activity scores > 6 than in those with scores ≤ 6.
 The strategy that included more intense treatment with VCR was not effective.
 Other strategies are required to improve outcomes in patients with pediatric LCH.

 -

-Pediatric reports 15(2) 333-340 2023年5月26日Central nervous system (CNS) involvement in anaplastic large cell lymphoma (ALCL) at diagnosis is rare and leads to poor prognosis with the use of the standard ALCL99 protocol alone.
+Pediatric reports, 15(2) 333-340, May 26, 2023Central nervous system (CNS) involvement in anaplastic large cell lymphoma (ALCL) at diagnosis is rare and leads to poor prognosis with the use of the standard ALCL99 protocol alone.
 CNS-directed intensive chemotherapy, such as an increased dose of intravenous MTX, increased dose of dexamethasone, intensified intrathecal therapy, and high-dose cytarabine, followed by cranial irradiation, has been shown to improve survival in this population.
 In this paper, the authors describe a 14-year-old male with an intracranial ALCL mass at onset who received CNS-directed chemotherapy followed by 23.4 Gy of whole-brain irradiation.
 After the first systemic relapse, the CNS-penetrating ALK inhibitor, alectinib, was applied; it has successfully maintained remission for 18 months without any adverse events.
 CNS-penetrating ALK inhibitor therapy might prevent CNS relapse in pediatric ALK-positive ALCL.
 Next-generation ALK inhibitors could be introduced as a promising treatment option, even for primary ALCL with CNS involvement, which could lead to the omission of cranial irradiation and avoid radiation-induced sequalae.
 Further evidence of CNS-penetrating ALK inhibitor combined therapy for primary ALK-positive ALCL is warranted to reduce radiation-induced sequalae in future treatments.

 -

-Pediatric dermatology 40(3) 582-583 2023年Eczema herpeticum (EH) is a disseminated cutaneous infection with herpes simplex virus (HSV) that develops in patients with atopic dermatitis.
+Pediatric dermatology, 40(3) 582-583, 2023Eczema herpeticum (EH) is a disseminated cutaneous infection with herpes simplex virus (HSV) that develops in patients with atopic dermatitis.
 The kinetics and clinical significance of HSV viremia in EH are poorly understood.
 Herein, we report HSV DNAemia in a child with EH 12 months after the completion of chemotherapy for Hodgkin lymphoma.

 -